Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 15. Offer Curbside Pickup for Black Friday Purchases

-According to Adobe, in 2021, curbside pickup orders accounted for 18% of all Black Friday purchases.
+According to Salesforce’s 2022 holiday findings, nearly one out of every five online orders placed globally during the holiday season were via buy online, pickup in-store (BOPIS).
 With people only getting more accustomed to shopping online this year, offering curbside pickup is a great way to increase your sales and accommodate all shopping preferences.
 Not only that, but for the savvy shopper trying to hit as many stores as possible on Black Friday, curbside is a convenient and fast option that will make them more likely to visit your business.

 If you decide to offer curbside, be sure that you staff a curbside crew, create a curbside pickup area, and incorporate the associated costs into your annual budget.
 You can check out our guide for additional guidance on setting up a curbside system for your business.